 The East African Rift System: a belt of natural wonders

 The Great Rift of East Africa is an elongated region of depressions, valleys, faults, fractures and volcanoes that stretches from north to south across the entire length of the African continent, from Turkey, through Ethiopia, to Mozambique and Botswana.
-The Great Rift first formed in the north and then expanded southwards, as a giant zipper.
+As a giant zipper, the Great Rift first formed in the north and then expanded southwards.

-In this article we will go on a north to south journey through the Great Rift and we will marvel at some of the most remarkable geological landscapes.
-But let us first quickly explain how the Great Rift came into being, and what is its fate.
+In this article we will go on a north to south journey through the Great Rift to marvel at the remarkable geology.
+But let first see how the Great Rift came into being, and what is its fate.

 Africa breaks in two, a new ocean forms

-The earth's outer shell, known as the lithosphere, is fractured into a puzzle of rigid plates, which are driven by movements deep within the earth's mantle, as described in our article on Plate Tectonics.
+The earth's outer shell, known as the lithosphere, is fractured into a puzzle of rigid tectonic plates, which are driven by movements deep within the earth's mantle.
 When two tectonic plates move towards each other, as is the case for convergent plates, mountains are thrust up.
 Divergent plates on the other hand move away from each other, creating depressions or rifts (elongated valleys that become increasingly deeper), as in Africa.

-Africa splits in two along the Great Rift: the Nubian plate in the west will get detached from the Somali plate in the east (see illustrated map).
-In the future, a new ocean will occupy the space between both plates.
+Africa splits in two along the Great Rift: the Nubian plate in the west will break away from the Somali plate in the east (see illustrated map).
+As the deep chasm between both broadens, a new ocean will occupy the space between both plates.
 The separation of plates proceeds slowly, a few centimeters per year.
 In Africa, the first signs of rifting began more than 40 million years ago, during the Eocene Epoch, but most activity took place during the last fifteen to ten million years.

 Equipped with this background knowledge, we embark on our epic journey.
 We will encounter some fellow Hominids and cross large rivers and volcanoes.
-Our journey starts in the Middle East.
+The journey starts in the Middle East.

 The Afar Triangle

-Faults of the Great Rift system start in Turkey, running southward parallel to Mount Lebanon through the depression of the Dead Sea, one of the lowest and saltiest lakes on earth.
+The large and deadly faults of Turkey are connected to fault systems that run southward parallel to Mount Lebanon through the Dead Sea, one of the lowest and saltiest lakes on earth.
 Through faults along the Gulf of Aqaba, this area is linked to the famous Afar Triangle, located in northern Ethiopia, Djibouti and Eritrea.
-The Afar Triangle is a low lying area, also known as the Danakil Depression, with volcanoes, faults, salt and sulfur lakes.
-Here, not two, but three tectonic plates, the Arabian, Nubian and Somali plates, move in opposite directions from each other and a 'young' ocean, the Gulf of Aden and the Red Sea, already invaded what was, previously, land.
-From this region the great zipper stretches into Africa, via the Ethiopian rift.
+The Afar Triangle is a low, flat area, also known as the Danakil Depression, with volcanoes, faults, salt and sulfur lakes.
+The Danakil Depression is an inferno in terms of heat, drought and volcanism.
+Only the sturdiest of species thrive in this type of environment.
+The volcano Erta Ale is one of only six volcanoes worldwide with an active, bulging lava lake.

 The Afar Triangle is also an important palaeo-archaeological site.
-In the seventies of last century, a skeleton of a young female Hominid, Lucy, was unearthed.
+In the 1970s a skeleton of a young female Hominid, Lucy, was unearthed.
 She belonged to the genus Australopithecus afarensis and lived about 3.2 million years ago.
+She's been called an ancestor of humans, but the australopitecus may well be more related to the other great apes than to humans.
+The evolutionary tree of humans is far from bing resolved, which is exciting.

 Blue Nile and Egypt

 At the edges of the Danakil Depression, the land rises steeply to the Ethiopian Highlands.
-The rocks of these highlands consist of basalt, testimony of massive volcanic eruptions that preceded rifting 30 million years ago.
+The rocks of these highlands consist of basalt, testimony of massive volcanic eruptions (known as the Afar Plume) that preceded rifting 30 million years ago.
 The Blue Nile has its sources in these volcanic highlands.
-As the basalt bedrock weathers to sediment, volcanic minerals are loosened and carried away by the rivers.
-Thousands of kilometers further downstream, the volcanic sediment settles out of the Nile on the Egyptian riverbanks, resulting in incredibly fertile soils.
-This fortunate geological quirk certainly must have benefited cultivation and cultural prosperity in Ancient Egypt.
+As the basalt bedrock weathers into soil, volcanic minerals are loosened and carried away by the rivers.
+Thousands of kilometers further downstream, the volcanic sediment settles on riverbanks of the Nile, resulting in incredibly fertile soils.
+Good soils, the base of all terrestrial life, must have been beneficial for farming and cultural prosperity in Ancient Egypt.

-As we move south, the Great Rift splits into two large branches: a western and an eastern branch.
+As we move south, the Great Rift splits into two large branches: a western and an eastern branch (shown in the illustration of the Afar Triangle, above).

 Turkana Boy